venera-13/jump/README.md

 - noVNC HTML5 VNC-frontend
 - XRDP Terminal Server for X11
 - Chromium browser
-- Openbox window manager
+- Openbox or XFCE4 window manager

 ## Build instructions

-Clone the Git repository and add your own values to the "ARG" variables in the Docker file or the docker-compose.yml depending on wether you want to use docker-compose or not.
+Clone the Git repository and add your own values to the "ARG" variables in the Dockerfile or the docker-compose.yml depending on wether you want to use docker-compose or not.

 | ARG        | Description                              |
 |------------|------------------------------------------|